SpacehuhnTech/SimpleCLI/README.md

 ### Templates

 With a little trick, this library enables you to give a command or argument multiple names.
-- A comma `,` seperates multiple names.
+- A comma `,` separates multiple names.
 - The `/` declares everything after it as optional (until the next comma, or the end of the string).

 You can also combine those together.

 **This means you can not use `,` and `/` inside a command or argument name!**
-These characters will always be interpreted as a seperator!
+These characters will always be interpreted as a separator!

 Here are some examples: